 Any court shoe designed for a racquet game should work equally well for pickleball, as all have the same amount of lateral movement.
 Tennis shoes, those designed for racquetball or badminton, or even indoor volleyball shoes should work for your pickleball games.

-How to choose the best pickleball shoes
+How to choose the best pickleball shoes: 5 Key questions

 There are a few key qualities the best pickleball shoes will have.
-Deciding which shoes to ultimately buy comes down to what you are looking for as a priority.
+Deciding which shoes to buy ultimately comes down to what you are looking for as a priority.

-- Are you playing indoor or outdoor?
-This affects the materials used in the shoe you choose, since the court surfaces for indoor and outdoor pickleball are different.
+This affects the materials used in the shoe you choose since the court surfaces for indoor and outdoor pickleball are different.

-- Are you playing singles or doubles?
-If you play mainly singles and need to dart about a lot, you might want something lightweight (like the K-Swiss Express Light Pickleball Shoe).
-Singles players are also likely to move more side to side, and therefore might require less gel cushioning on the forefoot or toe box than doubles players.
+Singles players are also likely to move more side to side, and, therefore, might require less gel cushioning on the forefoot or toe box than doubles players.

-- How important is comfort?
 If comfort is your key priority, that’ll affect the shoes you choose.
 For example, perhaps you have pre-existing injuries and need to minimize your risk of injury and cushion against impact.
-In this case, you might look for a more robust cushioning system in your new pair of shoes, or something with high shock absorption through the midfoot.

-- What’s your budget?
 If you have a decent budget to get started, buy the most durable model of shoes you can.
 Outdoor shoes are probably your best bet.
-If you’re on a tighter budget, there are budget pickleball shoes options that use less premium materials.

-- What custom requirements do you have?
 Do you wear a sock liner?
 Do you need a certain type of insole, or the ability to fit removable inserts into your shoes?
 If you have weak joints, you might need more ankle support.
 If you have wide feet, you might need a specific model to make sure you’re comfortable.
-No two pickleball players are alike, so make sure you find the shoe that’s right for you.

-Indoor court vs outdoor court
+Indoor court vs. outdoor court shoes

 Outdoor Court Shoes